2012–13 Premier League: Teams

 Twenty teams competed in the league – the top seventeen teams from the previous season and the three teams promoted from the Championship.
-The promoted teams were Reading, Southampton and West Ham United, returning to the top flight after absences of four, seven and one year respectively.
+The promoted teams were Reading, Southampton and West Ham United, returning to the top flight after absences of four years, seven years and one year respectively.
 They replaced Bolton Wanderers, Blackburn Rovers (both teams relegated to the Championship after eleven years in the top flight) and Wolverhampton Wanderers (ending their three-year top flight spell).

 Stadiums and locations

 Note: Table lists in alphabetical order.